We live in far East Gippsland Australia, on the edges of many National Parks.

 It is Spring here and every Callistemon and grevillea is in full flower.
 We have four seasons in one day, so it’s raincoats alternating with sunhats on most days.
 As this is Camelot, it mainly rains at night!
 As I am writing this it is hailing outside…oops!

-Callistemon(bottlebrush) Although an Australian native This one is not indigenous here, some follow that are.)
+Callistemon(bottlebrush) Although an Australian native This one is not indigenous here some follow that is.)
 If you are going to be living here and want a truly native garden some locals can help you!

 Weather held off, just some of our Spring windy weather.
-The garden is quite protected, so I was suprised when I went shopping and was nearly blown away.
+The garden is quite protected, so I was surprised when I went shopping and was nearly blown away.

 Telling the difference between kidney weed and native violets.

 More callistemons and sweet myrtle in.

 First cabbage moths, spray with Dipel, from Yates.
 Biological and non toxic.
 Learnt about “vegetable caterpillar” and check out tongue orchids and scats and fledged Peregrine Falcons on fire road.

 Where have all the dragon flies gone this year?